telerik/blazor-docs/components/treeview/events.md

             Id = 3,
             Text = "Parent 3",
-            ParentId = null, // indicates a root item HasChildren = false, //there will be no children in this item Expanded = true // will not have an effect if there are no children });
+            ParentId = null, // indicates a root item HasChildren = false //there will be no children in this item });

         items.Add(new TreeItem()